AnyLog-co/documentation/examples/Connecting Nodes.md

 ### Node connected to the Internet:

-Node 1 in the diagram is connected to the internet and only offers a single IP which is used to message the node.
+Node 1 in the diagram is connected to the internet and only offers a single IP to service incoming messages (198.74.50.131).
 The command get connections for Node 1 will show the following:

 ```